Written by Sean McPheat |

 “Hi Mr. Prospect, it’s Tracy Drew with ABC Technologies.
 Lisa Jones from XYZ suggested that I call you.
 Please could you give me a call at your convenience, it will only take me two minutes.
 Please call 0800 849 6732 whenever you get a quick minute and I think you will be impressed.
 Once again, that’s Tracy Drew with ABC at 0800 849 6732, and I look forward to your call.
 Thank you…”

 In this example the sales person sold only the return call.
+It’s a key technique that we cover in our Telesales Training programmes that we run.

 She did not even mention the stuff she was selling nor did she explain that the mutual acquaintance made a purchase; which does nothing more than put pressure on the prospect to also buy.
 No. This sales person sold only one thing: the quick phone call.
 Also, note the sales person stressed that the call would be quick and painless; she made it EASY for the prospect to facilitate the return call.